What Are "Specs"?

-If the builder provides Construction Allowances enabling you to make your own selections of such items as lighting fixtures, floor coverings, plumbing fixtures or appliances, then these allowances should identify exactly what is covered by each allowance and the dollar value allocated.
-Obviously, a less expensive selection than the dollar amount allocated will save you money while a more expensive choice will cost you more.
+If the builder provides Construction Allowances (enabling you to make your own selections of items such as lighting fixtures, floor coverings, plumbing fixtures or appliances), these should identify exactly what is covered by each allowance as well as the dollar value allocated.
+Keeping this in mind, a less expensive selection will save you money, while a more expensive choice will cost you more.
 These variances will be noted in your Statement of Adjustments.

-If you vary from the General Specifications, then the details of what you want: brand names, colours, sizes, model and style numbers for example- should be noted in the Finish Schedules or on a Change Order before construction starts.
+If you vary from the General Specifications, the details of what you want (brand names, colours, sizes, model and style numbers, etc.) should be noted in the Finish Schedules or on a Change Order before construction starts.
 Specifications are an important part of the Agreement between you and your builder.
-Check to ensure the blueprints and specifications do not contradict each other.
+For this reason, you’ll want to ensure the blueprints and specifications you’re expecting do not contradict each other.

-Constructing a home based on our model homes is based on the following procedures:
+Construction of any one of our state-of-the-art model homes is based on the following procedures:

 - Finalize Build Site

 - Compiling Plan and Specification Information